vrurg/raku-Config-BINDish/docs/md/docs/Config/BINDish/Grammar.md

   * `type` – allowed types

+  * `value-sym` - list of expected value types; see below for more details

-The above two keys are used as RHS for smartmatching.
+The first two keys are used as RHS for smartmatching.
 It allows explicit declarations of the following kind:

     my $cfg = Config::BINDish.new:
             :strict{:options},